o3bvv/isotopic-logging/README.rst

 Often you need to **track in time** some operation which consists of different actions.
 Usually you enlog some information about those actions.
-And usually those actions do not happen close to each other your code.
-Instead they happen in different functions, modules or even packages.
+And usually those actions do not happen close to each other in your code.
+Instead, they may happen in different functions, modules or even packages.
 Considering this, you may end up with logs where it's difficult to distinguish a separate operation.
 And that's not good.

 Usual solution is to put some message about operation into log entries, e.g. to